 (c) other preliminary or interlocutory application.

-(2)an application must be brought at least fourteen (14) days prior to the date of the hearing on notice to all persons who have an interest in the application.
+(2) Subject to Rule 32, an application must be brought at least fourteen (14) days prior to the date of the hearing and on notice to all persons who have an interest in the application.

-(3) The party bringing the application must sign the notice of application in accordance with Rule 4 and must state—
+(3) The party bringing the application must sign the notice of application in accordance with Rule 4 and must state -